21yash24/tradeflow-app/README.md

 # TradeFlow - A Firebase Studio Project

 This is a Next.js starter application built in Firebase Studio.
-It's a comprehensive toolkit for traders, combining a detailed trading journal, analytics, a discipline tracker, and real-time price alerts.
+It's a comprehensive toolkit for traders, combining a detailed trading journal, analytics, a discipline tracker, and an AI-powered market analyzer.

 ## Getting Started